oplS17projects/FP3/README.md

 ```(diagnose-sound-playing)```

-I used this code to diagnose what API my machine was using.
+I used this code to diagnose what sound API my machine was using.
 To test for sound,
 I used:

 ```(play ding)```